Last-ball heroics take Afghanistan home

 But the 46th over proved a dramatic turning point as Samiullah Shenwari targeted the tail-ender Umar Bhati and pulled off a crucial maiden, conceding just two leg byes.
 Karim Sadiq and Mohammad Nabi restricted the next three overs to just 15 to leave a tantalising eight required from the final six balls.

 Khurram Chohan managed to get Bagai on strike with a single from the first ball, but Nabi held his nerve and conceded just three of the next four.
-With four runs needed for victory from the last ball Chohan managed to force it away and scamper two but Bagai was run out by attempting a match-levelling single in a thrilling climax to the game.
+With four runs needed for victory from the last ball Chohan managed to force it away and scamper two but was run out attempting a match-levelling third in a thrilling climax to the game.

-It was a cruel end for Bagai who made 91 and, alongside fifties from Rizwan Cheema and Sunil Dhaniram, threatened to carry Canada to victory.
+It was a cruel for Bagai who's unbeaten on 91, alongside fifties from Rizwan Cheema and Sunil Dhaniram, threatened to carry Canada to victory.
 Bagai only hit five boundaries as he instead worked the ball around cleverly and ran hard during his 99-ball stay.
 It was in sharp contrast to Cheema who launched the run chase with a series of boundaries.
 He butchered Afghanistan's opening bowlers, blazing 11 fours and two sixes on his way to 65 from just 35 balls.

 His dashing half-century arrested the momentum which looked firmly Afghanistan's after Noor Ali, the hero from the crucial qualifying game against UAE, and Mohammad Shahzad made rapid hundreds to set up the game for Afghanistan.Shahzad followed up his sterling performance in the final of the World Twenty20 Qualifier with a Man-of-the-Match-earning 118, batting at No. 3 after Sadiq was defeated by Chohan in the third over for a duck.